Killer Halloween Cakes

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 cup unsalted butter softened
+- 1 cup unsalted butter, softened

 - 2 cup granulated sugar

-- 5 egg room temperature
+- 5 egg, room temperature

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 1 1/2 cup buttermilk

-- candy knives for decorating
+- candy knives, for decorating

 - 2 cup powdered sugar

-- 1 tbsp milk
+- 1 tablespoon milk

-- 1/2 tsp vanilla extract
+- 1/2 teaspoon vanilla extract

-- 1 tbsp red food coloring
+- 1 tablespoon red food coloring

 For the Buttermilk Mini Bundts

-- Using a stand mixer (or hand mixer + large bowl), beat together butter and sugar on medium high until fluffy and crumbly, about 2-3 minutes.
+- Using a stand mixer (or hand mixer + large bowl), beat together butter and sugar on medium-high until fluffy and crumbly, about 2-3 minutes.

-- Pour batter into prepared mini bundt cake pan, filling each cavity about 3/4 to 4/5 full.
+- Pour batter into prepared mini bundt cake pans, filling each cavity about 3/4 to 4/5 full.
 This recipe typically makes enough for 9 complete mini bundts with a little a bit of batter left over.
 Go ahead and add the remaining batter to a 10th pan (can be any size the batter fits in) and bake it.
 The 10th cake will be crumbled and used to create the “brain matter” that helps keep the candy knives in place.

-- Let mini bundts cool (still in their pans) for 20 minutes, then remove mini bundt cakes from their pans and transfer to a wire rack to cool completely.
+- Let mini bundts cool (still in their pans) for 20 minutes, then remove mini bundt cakes from their pans and transfer to a wire cooling rack to cool completely.

 For the Red Glaze